ctjacobs/pyqso/docs/source/preferences.rst

 World Map
 ---------

-The user can pin-point their QTH on the world map by specifying the latitude-longitude coordinates (or looking them up based on the QTH's name, e.g. city name) in the ``World Map`` tab.
+The user can pinpoint their QTH on the world map by specifying the latitude-longitude coordinates (or looking them up based on the QTH's name, e.g. city name) in the ``World Map`` tab.
 Maidenhead grid squares can also be rendered, with worked grid squares shaded, which is particularly useful for satellite operating.